 Who is entitled to receive the top heavy minimum contribution?

 IRS guidelines require the contribution to be made on behalf of all non-key employees who are eligible to participate in the plan and remain employed on the last day of the plan year.
-The plan cannot impose a requirement that a participant work a minimum number of hours to share in the top heavy minimum contribution.
+The plan cannot impose a requirement that a participant works a minimum number of hours to share in the top heavy minimum contribution.
 Note that an employee who is eligible to make 401(k) contributions must share in the top heavy minimum contribution even if he or she chooses not to make deferrals or is otherwise not yet eligible to share in company contributions.

 How much is the sponsor of a top heavy plan required to contribute?